sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

     * If your router provides Power-over-Ethernet (PoE), you're all set!
 You should see the red power (PWR) LED light up and text start to scroll up the OLED display.
     * If your router does not provide PoE, move on to step 3.
 * **`3`** - Provide power
-    * You can power the RTK mosaic-X5 using the supplied USB power supply (5V 1A wall charger).
+    * You can power the RTK mosaic-X5 using the supplied USB power supply (5V 1A wall adapter).
     * Plug the power supply into the wall.
     * Use the supplied USB-C cable to connect the power supply to either the **CONFIG MOSAIC** or the **CONFIG ESP32** USB-C port.
 It does not matter which.
     * You should see the red power (PWR) LED light up and text start to scroll up the OLED display.